xgilarb/xautopush/README.md

 actual GitHub credentials before sharing or running the script.

 > I suggest you create an `alias` in your `.bashrc` or `.zshrc` (depending on what shell you use)<br>
-to make it easier to use.
+to make it easier to use in a different location where your local repo is stored.